InPersonAnalysis/customer_review_capston/README.md

   &#8594;The "So What?": On a high level, better conclusions regarding areas in which a given hotel is doing well can be drawn from the positive reviews than can be drawn on areas in which that same hotel is underperforming as reported in the negative reviews.

 - Our LDA model identified dominant topics associated with the reviews for each hotel.
 Mapping of topic cluster segregations for positive and negative reviews also mirrored patterns found in sentiment analysis: negative reviews did not produce discernible clusters while positive reviews produced clearly stratified clusters.
 However, the model's output was not enough to develop actionable recommendations on its own.
-It was necessary to apply an analysis of word frequency and context on top of the model's groupings of keywords to produce a topic model that could point to specific opportunities for improvement or areas of excellence in providing hotel customers the best experience
+It was necessary to apply an analysis of word frequency and context on top of the model's groupings of keywords to produce a topic model that could point to specific opportunities for improvement or areas of excellence in providing hotel customers the best experience.

   &#8594;The "So What?": Topics identified by our model, which combined the output of the unsupervised LDA algorithm with our human analysis of word frequency and context, come together to provide a hotelier with immediate insight on where to focus improvement efforts.